Gaeuly/modmail-bot/README.md

   them.
 Closing threads only changes things on the staff side, so it doesn't make sense to show the user anything.

-## Deployment

-The recommended way to run sushii-modmail is via Docker.
-It uses an embedded SQLite database, so no separate database service is required.

-Images are built and published to [Github container registry](https://github.com/sushiibot/sushii-modmail/pkgs/container/modmail).

 > [!NOTE]
 > sushii-modmail follows a rolling-release model.
 Each commit is built and
 > tagged with it's short SHA hash.
 There are no fixed (e.g. `v1.0.0`) releases.